tomascherian/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Deleting a person : `delete`

-Deletes the specified person from the address book.

-Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

-### Adding a contact : `add contact`

-Adds the specified contact to the contact list.

-Format: `add contact n/NAME e/EMAIL [p/PHONE_NUMBER] [th/TELEGRAM_HANDLE] [t/TAGS]...`

-* Adds a person into the contact list with given email
-* Optionally phone number, telegram handle and tags can also be specified

-Examples:
-* `add contact n/Alice Lee e/alice.lee@u.nus.edu t/database expert t/CS2103 teammate` adds the contact Alice Lee with the given email and tags
-* `add contact n/Bob Tan p/91234567` gives an error message as e/EMAIL is not optional

-### Deleting a contact : `delete contact`

-Removes the specified person from the contact list

-Format: `delete contact CONTACT_INDEX`

-* Deletes the person at the specified CONTACT_INDEX
-* The index refers to the index number shown in the displayed contact list
-* The index must be a positive integer 1, 2, 3, …​

-Examples:
-*`delete contact 2` deletes the 2nd person in the address book *`delete contact 0` returns an error for invalid input

-### Clearing all entries : `clear`

-Clears all entries from the address book.

-Format: `clear`

-### Adding a meeting : `add meeting`

-Adds a meeting to the address book.

-Format: `add meeting n/NAME d/DATE st/START_TIME et/END_TIME [c/CONTACT_INDEX]...`

-* Schedules a meeting with a specified date, start time and end time to the address book.
-* Optionally, the people involved in the meeting can also be specified.
-* `DATE` requires the format **DD/MM/YYYY** e.g. 20/02/2022
-* `START_TIME` and `END_TIME` requires the format **hhmm** e.g. 2359

-Examples:
-* `add meeting n/CS2103 Project Discussion d/20/02/2022 st/1800 et/1930 c/1 c/2 c/3 c/4 c/5`
-  Adds the meeting "CS2103 Project Meeting" with the given date, time and contacts.
-* `add meeting n/JAVA Workshop d/23/02/2022 st/1030 et/1230`
-  Adds meeting "JAVA Workshop" with given date and time.
-* `add meeting n/Job Interview st/1500 et/1700`
-  Returns error message as d/DATE is missing.

-### Deleting a meeting : `delete meeting`

-Deletes the specified meeting from the displayed meeting list

-Format: `delete meeting MEETING_INDEX`

-* Deletes the meeting at the specified `MEETING_INDEX`.
-* The index refers to the index number shown in the displayed meetings list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `delete meeting 3` deletes the 3rd meeting in the displayed meeting list.
-* `delete meeting -1` returns an error for invalid input.

 ### Exiting the program : `exit`

 Exits the program.